Types of non-Hodgkin lymphoma

 Cutaneous T-cell lymphomas (mycosis fungoides, Sezary syndrome, and others): These lymphomas start in the skin.
 Skin lymphomas account for about 5% of all lymphomas.
 They are described in our document Lymphoma of the Skin.

 Extranodal natural killer/T-cell lymphoma, nasal type: This rare type often involves the upper airway passages, such as the nose and upper throat, but it can also invade the skin and digestive tract.
 It is much more common in parts of Asia and South America.
 Cells of this lymphoma are similar in some ways to normal natural killer (NK) cells.
-NK cells are a kind of lymphocyte that can respond to infections more quickly than T-cells and B-cells.
+NK cells are lymphocytes that can respond to infections more quickly than T-cells and B-cells.

 Primary cutaneous ALCL isn’t discussed further is this document, but is described in our document Lymphoma of the Skin.

 Peripheral T-cell lymphoma, unspecified: This name is given to T-cell lymphomas that don’t readily fit into any of the groups above.
 They make up about half of all T-cell lymphomas.
 The tumor cells can be small or large.
 Most people diagnosed with this disease are in their 60s.
+This lymphoma often involves lymph nodes, but it can affect the skin, bone marrow, liver, and GI (gastrointestinal) tract, as well.
 As a group, these lymphomas tend to be widespread and grow quickly.
-Some cases respond well to chemotherapy, but long-term survival is not common.
+Some patients respond well to chemotherapy, but long-term survival is not common.